FreeTubeApp/yt-comment-scraper/README.md

       isOfficialArtist: Boolean,
       hasOwnerReplied: Boolean, // If the video channel replied to the comment
       isMember: Boolean, // Whether the user that made the comment is a paid member or not
-      memberIconUrl: String | null // URL of the member icon
+      memberIconUrl: String | null, // URL of the member icon
+      customEmojis: Array [ // An Array of custom emojis used in the comment {
+          text: String, // the text alias for the emoji
+          emojiThumbnails: Array [ // An Array of thumbnails of the custom emoji {
+              width: Number,
+              height: Number,
+              url: String
+            }
+          ]
+        }
+      ]
       replyToken: String // The continuation token needed for getCommentReplies() }
   ],